Local Boy Making Good

 That’s right, for Reynolds and Reynolds.
 I started working there the week after I graduated from high school and I continued to work there all through college.
 They have very flexible hours for college kids!
 I met my wife at A&M. She wanted to get her master’s degree in English, so while she was going to graduate school, I kept working at Reynolds and Reynolds.
 We then had our son, Logan.
-It’s funny because I think at some point I had every intention of trying to “get out” of here, but nothing clicked and now I’m glad it didn’t.
+It’s funny because I think at some point I had every intention of trying to “get out of here,” but nothing clicked and now I’m glad it didn’t.

-So now, you’re son is growing up an only child, much in the same manner that you were after your siblings moved back to East Texas.
+So now, your son is growing up an only child, much in the same manner that you were after your siblings moved back to East Texas.
 What’s College Station like for him compared to when you grew up here?

 For one thing, there’s so much more to do here now.
 Logan really likes to go see plays and he enjoys visiting the Bush Library.
 In fact, I think he’s been to more theatrical productions than movies at this point of his life.
 We live in south College Station, in the Creek Meadows subdivision, where there are a lot of families like us.
 Where I grew up is now sort of “central” College Station and, funny thing, we try to avoid that part of town now as much as possible.
 In fact, if we lived there, most of our neighbors would be college students!

-So, as an adult living in College Station, what issues are on your mind today?
+So as an adult living in College Station, what issues are on your mind today?

 I really love this city so, when I look at the growth, I’m asking, “Where’s it going to go?”
 Is my son’s experience going to be the same as mine, having that “big little-town feel?”
 I think the way the city has managed growth has been good.
 I want my son to have as many experiences as possible.
 I want him to have the best life possible.

 To that end, you’re getting involved with the city, giving back here.